NCHU COVID-19 Case Tracking-0722

 Due to the recent tens of thousands of confirmed cases in Taiwan and the new variants Omicron BA.4 and BA.5, CDC announced that these new variants are not thought to be any more lethal than other types of Covid, but are still highly infectious.
 To achieve preventative disease with limited resources, please do the following:

 (1) Individuals who “test positive” should report right away and fill out the form on the COVID-19 section.
-If you notice that you are infected with BA.5 variant, please “phone”Health and Counseling Center or Office of Student Safety immediately.
+If you notice that you are infected with BA.5 or BA.2.75 variant, please “phone”Health and Counseling Center or Office of Student Safety immediately.

 (2) For those who “test positive”, please “automatically” notify all the contacts on campus (close contacts, self-initiative responsive individuals) and report to NCHU OSA-Trace-System within 24 hours to let the university handle the instant pandemic situation on campus and facilitate further procedures.
 NCHU OSA-Trace-System: http://nchu.cc/7yWyI